ASOS is one of the biggest online shopping destinations in the world – but just how ethical and sustainable is it today?

-They publish a detailed list of suppliers in the final stage of production and a little information about the second stage of production on their website.
+It publishes a detailed list of suppliers in the final stage of production and a little information about the second stage of production online.

-They also publish policies in place to protect suppliers and workers in its supply chain from the impacts of COVID-19, despite originally refusing to pay workers at the start of 2020 regardless of the written contracts they had signed for the work and legally owing payment.
-Eventually they committed to paying their workers after growing external pressure to do so.
+It also publishes policies in place to protect suppliers and workers in its supply chain from the impacts of COVID-19, despite originally refusing to pay workers at the start of 2020 regardless of the written contracts they had signed for the work and legally owing payment.
+Eventually ASOS committed to paying workers after growing external pressure to do so.

 Unfortunately almost none of ASOS’ supply chain is certified by labour stands that ensure worker health and safety, living wages and other rights.

-According to good on you, there’s also a serious lack of transparency when it comes to ensuring living wages are paid in its supply chain.
-While they likely publish information about supplier policies, audits and remediation process, the Fashion Transparency Index showed that they may be publishing information about forced labour, gender equality or freedom of association – but there’s no guarantee.
+According to Good on you, there’s also a serious lack of transparency when it comes to ensuring living wages are paid in its supply chain.
+While it likely publishes information about supplier policies, audits and remediation process, the Fashion Transparency Index showed that they may be publishing information about forced labour, gender equality or freedom of association – but there’s no guarantee.

 The retailer did introduce a new supply chain transparency initiative this year however, which requires all brands sold on ASOS to sign up to four ethical manufacturing pledges.
 These including signing a transparency pledge, mapping their UK-based supply chains, providing evidence of visibility of their UK-based facilities, and joining Fast Forward – a UK-focussed labour standards audit and improvement programme.

 For those concerned about animal welfare, the retailer banned all cashmere, mohair, feathers, down silk, bone, teeth, horn and shell from their site in 2019, and they’ve decreased their carbon intensity per customer order for three years running (although they don’t elaborate on this).

 However it still uses leather and alpaca without specifying sources at the time of writing.